-“Campus security authority” is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution.
+“Campus security authority” is a Clery-specific term that encompasses four groups of individuals and organizations associated with the institution.

 1. All members of the Department of Public Safety

 b.
-Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property).
-Including individuals who provide security at a campus parking kiosk, monitor access into a campus facility, act as event security, or escort students around campus after dark.
+Any individuals who have responsibility for campus security including individuals who provide security at a campus parking kiosk, monitor access into a campus facility, or act as event security.

 1. All FAC and Loyola student desk attendants

 2. All Transportation and Parking staff and students who work Jenkins parking kiosk